-This course is a historical survey of the growth of scientific knowledge in the World.
+This course examines the growth of scientific knowledge in the World.
 Topics will include views of nature in traditional societies, Babylonian mathematics and astronomy, Egyptian medicine, the work of the ancient Greeks, medieval European and Arabic science, the Copernican revolution, the relationship between religion and science, and the Scientific Revolution.